MicrosoftDocs/sql-docs/docs/advanced-analytics/r/use-sqlbindr-exe-to-upgrade-an-instance-of-sql-server.md

     `SqlBindR.exe /unbind MSSQL14.MSSQLSERVER`

+<a name="step-2-restore"></a>

+###  Step 2: Repair the SQL Server instance

+Run SQL Server Setup to repair the database engine instance having the R and Python features.
+Existing updates are preserved, but if you missed any SQL Server servicing updates to R and Python packages, this step applies those patches.

+Alternatively, this is more work, but you could also fully uninstall and reinstall the database engine instance, and then apply all service updates.

+<a name="step-3-reinstall-packages"></a>

+### Step 3: Add any third-party packages

+You might have added other open-source or third-party packages to your package library.
+Since reversing the binding switches the location of the default package library, you must reinstall the packages to the library that R and Python are now using.
+For more information, see [Default packages](r/installing-and-managing-r-packages.md), [Install new R packages](r/install-additional-r-packages-on-sql-server.md), and [Install new Python packages](python/install-additional-python-packages-on-sql-server.md).

 ## Known issues

 This section lists known issues specific to use of the SqlBindR.exe utility, or to upgrades of Machine Learning Server that might affect SQL Server instances.

 ### Restoring packages that were previously installed

-In the upgrade utility that was included with Microsoft R Server 9.0.1, the utility did not restore the original packages or R components completely, requiring that the user run repair on the instance, apply all service releases, and then restart the instance.
+If you upgraded to Microsoft R Server 9.0.1, the version of SqlBindR.exe for that version failed to restore the original packages or R components completely, requiring that the user run SQL Server repair on the instance, apply all service releases, and then restart the instance.

-However, the latest version of the upgrade utility automatically restores the original R features.
-Therefore, you should not need to reinstall the R components or re-patch the server.
-However, you must install any R packages that might have been added after the initial installation.
+Later version of SqlBindR automatically restore the original R features, eliminating the need for reinstallation of R components or re-patch the server.
+However, you must install any R package updates that might have been added after the initial installation.

 If you have used the package management roles to install and share package, this task is much easier: you can use R commands to synchronize installed packages to the file system using records in the database, and vice versa.
 For more information, see [R package management for SQL Server](r-package-management-for-sql-server-r-services.md).